Cascades (TSE:CAS) Price Target Raised to C$20.50

-Cascades (TSE:CAS) had its target price upped by National Bankshares from C$18.50 to C$20.50 in a research note released on Monday morning, BayStreet.CA reports.
-National Bankshares currently has an outperform rating on the stock.
+Cascades (TSE:CAS) had its price objective raised by National Bank Financial to C$20.50 in a research report sent to investors on Monday morning, Stock Target Advisor reports.
+National Bank Financial currently has an outperform rating on the stock.
+National Bank Financial also issued estimates for Cascades’ Q2 2021 earnings at $0.24 EPS, Q3 2021 earnings at $0.34 EPS, Q4 2021 earnings at $0.42 EPS, FY2021 earnings at $1.30 EPS and FY2022 earnings at $2.14 EPS.

-A number of other research firms also recently weighed in on CAS.
-CIBC restated an outperform rating and issued a C$17.00 price target on shares of Cascades in a research note on Monday.
-Scotiabank cut their price objective on Cascades from C$19.50 to C$18.50 in a research report on Wednesday, May 19th.
-National Bank Financial raised their price objective on Cascades to C$20.50 and gave the company an outperform rating in a research report on Monday.
-Royal Bank of Canada cut their price objective on Cascades to C$20.00 and set an outperform rating for the company in a research report on Wednesday, June 9th.
-Finally, TD Securities raised Cascades from a hold rating to a buy rating and set a C$17.50 price objective for the company in a research report on Friday, May 7th.
-Six analysts have rated the stock with a buy rating, The company presently has an average rating of Buy and a consensus target price of C$18.86.
+Several other research analysts have also commented on CAS.
+Royal Bank of Canada decreased their target price on Cascades to C$20.00 and set an outperform rating for the company in a research report on Wednesday, June 9th.
+CIBC reiterated an outperform rating and issued a C$17.00 target price on shares of Cascades in a research report on Monday.
+Scotiabank decreased their target price on Cascades from C$19.50 to C$18.50 in a research report on Wednesday, May 19th.
+National Bankshares decreased their target price on Cascades from C$20.50 to C$18.50 and set an outperform rating for the company in a research report on Friday, May 7th.
+Finally, TD Securities upgraded Cascades from a hold rating to a buy rating and set a C$17.50 target price for the company in a research report on Friday, May 7th.
+Six analysts have rated the stock with a buy rating, Cascades has an average rating of Buy and a consensus target price of C$18.86.

-The company also recently declared a quarterly dividend, which was paid on Thursday, June 3rd.
-Investors of record on Thursday, June 3rd were issued a dividend of $0.08 per share.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, June 3rd.
+Shareholders of record on Thursday, June 3rd were given a dividend of $0.08 per share.
 The ex-dividend date was Tuesday, May 18th.
-This represents a $0.32 annualized dividend and a yield of 2.16%.
-Cascades’s payout ratio is currently 16.10%.
+This represents a $0.32 dividend on an annualized basis and a yield of 2.19%.
+Cascades’s dividend payout ratio (DPR) is presently 16.10%.

 About Cascades